tscmacdonald/bfg-fleetlists/_site/_special_rules/chaos-space-marines.md

 : A vessel with a Chaos Space Marine crew will have +1 Leadership (in addition to any other bonuses due to there being a Chaos Warmaster or Chaos Lord on board).
 Furthermore the maximum Leadership of the vessel is increased to 10.

 Boarding &amp; Hit-&amp;-run
 : The superior fighting skills of the Chaos Space Marines are most apparent in boarding actions.
-A ship with a Chaos Space Marine crew adds +2 to its roll when performing boarding actions and enemy conducting hit &amp; run attacks against them subtract one from their hit &amp; run result.
+A ship with a Chaos Space Marine crew adds +2 to its roll (this replaces the standard +1 bonus for Chaos vessels) when performing boarding actions, and enemy conducting hit &amp; run attacks against them subtract one from their hit &amp; run result.
 Hit and run attacks launched by boarding torpedoes, Dreadclaws, Thunderhawks or teleportation originating from such a ship add 1 to their result.

 Planetary Assault
 : Ships with Chaos Space Marine crews in a Planetary Assault mission score two Assault Points for every turn they spend landing troops.